Spectral Theory for Borel PMP Graphs: Introduction

 While the main structure of the proof of Theorem~\ref{thm:matching_intro} is similar to that of the proof in \cite{BH05}, the computations become considerably more involved and several new ideas are needed.
 We defer the details to Section~\ref{sec:matchings}.

-Finally, in Section~\ref{sec:examples}, we discuss some classes of examples of bounded-degree Borel pmp graphs for which (properties of) the spectra can be computed exactly.
+Finally, in Section~\ref{sec:examples}, we discuss some classes of examples of bounded-degree Borel pmp graphs for which (properties of) their spectra can be computed exactly.
 These examples arise as \emph{local-global limits} of sequences of finite graphs.
 Local-global convergence was first introduced and studied in \cite{BR11, HLS14} and has since garnered considerable interest.
-By combining results from \cite{farah2021} and \cite{thornton2020}, we show that one can compute the spectrum of a graph that arises as a local-global limit given the spectra of the graphs that converge to it (see Corollary~\ref{cor: locglob spectrum}).
-This yields a variety of graphs with prescribed spectra.
+We will show that in many instances, one can compute the spectrum of a graph that arises as a local-global limit when given the spectra of the graphs that converge to it (see Theorem~\ref{thm: locglob spectrum}).
+This result yields a variety of graphs with prescribed spectra.